 Our international and comparative law program offers an exciting range of opportunities to expand your horizons—through numerous courses; a certificate in international and comparative law; study abroad options of a year, a semester, or a few weeks; conferences and guest lectures; and international law externships in the U.S. and abroad.

-Our partnerships with leading universities in Canada, China, England, France, Italy and Spain allow students to experience a semester abroad or earn a specialized degree from a foreign university.
+Our partnerships with leading universities in Canada, China, England, France, and Italy allow students to experience a semester abroad or earn a specialized degree from a foreign university.
 You will emerge with a solid foundation in international and comparative law, as well as a valuable global perspective.

 For individuals who live outside of the United States, there are several options for both taking classes and completing degree programs through Vermont Law School.